jclehner/ex2700/README.md

 <a name="fn1">1</a>: In most cases, you'll be able to unbrick your device using
 a serial console.

-<a name="fn2">2</a>: It is not impossible to create an image that can be flashed
+<a name="fn2">2</a>: It is entirely possible to create an image that can be flashed
-via the router's stock web interface, but the kernel in that case is constrained to 982976 bytes (960 kilobytes, minus 64 bytes), because `u-boot` expects a uImage header for the rootfs partition at this offset.
+via the router's stock web interface, and which passes the bootloader's integrity checks, but the kernel in that case is constrained to 982976 bytes (960 kilobytes, minus 64 bytes), because the bootloader (u-boot) expects a uImage header in the last 64 bytes of the stock "kernel" mtd partition.